asmarshall/personal-site/README.md

 This is my personal website!
 Built using Gatsby.js.
-[Check it out](https://www.angelasmarshall.com)!
+Check it out at [angelasmarshall.com](https://www.angelasmarshall.com)!

 Made with love from home in 2020. 💔